pyserial/pyparallel/README.rst

 This module is still under development.
 But it may be useful for developers.
 The Windows version needs a compiled extension and the giveio.sys driver for Windows NT/2k/XP.
-It uses ctypes to access functions in a prebuilt DLL.
+It uses ``ctypes`` to access functions in a prebuilt DLL.

-It is released under a free software license, see LICENSE.txt for more details.
+It is released under a free software license, see LICENSE.rst for more details.

 Copyright (C) 2001-2016 Chris Liechti cliechti@gmx.net